nothing4free/SQLHandler/README.md

 # SQLHandler
 Simple Java-based database manager for an university project.
+My friends Pedro Ventura, Henri Banyuls and I designed the database, and I created this manager.
 This program works with the SQL database provided in the "database" directory.<br>
 Feel free to take a look at the code, learn from it, and make your own!

 # Author